lutfumertceylan/mywebsite/_posts/2020-07-04-ato-and-data-leakage-via-cors-misc0.md

   - bugbounty
   - write-up
   - poc
-excerpt: 'In June of this year, I found a CORS Misconfiguration vulnerability in a datacenter company.
+excerpt: '<div style="display:none;">In June of this year, I found a CORS Misconfiguration vulnerability in a datacenter company.
 The system was very simple, a PUT command sent to the API Server both changed the account email and showed all the data of the account in JSON format as Response.
-Then, I reported... '
+Then, I reported... </div>'
 ---

 <img src="https://portswigger.net/web-security/images/attack-on-cors.svg"><br>